-MS. TIPPETT: I think you’re actually saying that to dismiss that very ancient and pervasive aspect of human life and human culture is irrational on some level.
+Ms. Tippett: I think you’re actually saying that to dismiss that very ancient and pervasive aspect of human life and human culture is irrational on some level.

-MS. TIPPETT: Do you have a question of Marcelo?
+Ms. Tippett: Do you have a question of Marcelo?

 And I think that’s a very important distinction that is not made because very often when people look at religious accounts of things, people looking at them from the outside, they say, no, that’s not an explanation.
 Actually, the explanation is that it was beneficial to the leopards’ existence that it blended into a shadowy landscape — hence, spots.
 You know what I mean?
 This is descriptive.
 It is not explanatory.

-DR. GLEISER: I’m fine with that.
+Mr. Gleiser: I’m fine with that.

-MS. TIPPETT: Well, somehow it’s in the nature of media and our public dialogue that it’s not the humblest voices of religion or science who make their way in front — to microphones and cameras.
+Ms. Tippett: Somehow it’s in the nature of media and our public dialogue that it’s not the humblest voices of religion or science who make their way in front — to microphones and cameras.

-MS. ROBINSON: That is so true.
+Ms. Robinson: That is so true.

-DR. GLEISER: That’s right.
+Mr. Gleiser: That’s right.

-MS. TIPPETT: But here you are in front of a microphone.
+Ms. Tippett: But here you are in front of a microphone.

-[Music: Peacock Tail by Boards of Canada]
+[music: “Peacock Tail” by Boards of Canada]

-MS. TIPPETT: Here’s a line of Reverend Ames in Gilead: “This is an interesting planet.
+Ms. Tippett: Here’s a line of Reverend Ames in Gilead: “This is an interesting planet.
 It deserves all the attention you can give it.”

 Just before we finish, let’s talk a little bit about mind, which takes us a little bit outside the realm of physics, but very much into your writing, Marilynne.

-MS. TIPPETT: And somehow, the primacy, the centrality of our minds, the power of them, even in all of this discerning of distant galaxies.
+And somehow, the primacy, the centrality of our minds, the power of them, even in all of this discerning of distant galaxies.

 And I just think that undervaluing mind, it distorts what we’re capable of.
 You know?
 I don’t know.
 That’s what I think.
 I think the mind is fantastically competent and beautiful and in a very large degree unexplored.